Terry's Second Site Tips

 Here we see the three required User Items: Main Page, Surname Index, and Master Index.
 The next three items are optional, provided to help the user add commonly used types of supplemental pages.
 The buttons at the bottom of the screen are used to add, delete, and adjust the location of items on the list.

-For the examples below I have removed the three optional items, and then added some items a user might what to include about his or her family: a Descendant Chart, an Custom Index of Family members, and a Custom Page with maps relevant to the family.
+For the examples below I have deleted the three optional items, and then added some items a user might what to include about his or her family: a Descendant Chart, an Custom Index of Family members, and a Custom Page with maps relevant to the family.
 Adding supplemental pages is described in my Second Site Overview.
 Custom indexes are described in my Creating Custom Indexes article, and maps in my article on Adding Maps to Your Site.

 Choosing Menus or Links